ScriptSathi/HashKitty/README.md

 ## Install

+### Docker

-If you want to deploy this project with Docker, please check the [Docker README](DOCKER.md)
+If you want to deploy this project with Docker, please check the [Docker install](DOCKER.md)

-### Basic install
+### Standalone install

-First start the mysql server with the docker compose
+If you just want to install it in local for testing, you need to have a mysql server deployed.
+You can use the database below to do so.

 ```
 cd deploy-dev